lumol-org/lumol/doc/src/tutorial/argon.rst

     lumol argon.toml

 So now we know how to run a simulation of a Lennard-Jones fluid.
-How about we add electrostatic interactions in the next example?
+How about we add electrostatic interactions in the :doc:`next example <nacl>`?

-.. only:: html

-    :doc:`nacl`!